markherman31/nfl-stats/README.md

 ## Installing

-This package) is build with [Poetry](https://python-poetry.org/).
+This package is built with [Poetry](https://python-poetry.org/).
 To install this package, install Poetry, pull this repository, and run `make install`.

 ## Basic Usage